-If you have any experience buying, using, or fixing PCs, you've no doubt heard a bushel of strange terms-RAM, CPU, USB, PCI, FireWire, Athlon, Duron, Pentium, Itanium, Centrino, you name it.
-And believe me, it's not going to get any better because this business loves jargon.
+If you have any experience buying, using, or fixing PCs, you've no doubt heard a bushel of strange terms-RAM, CPU, USB, PCI, FireWire, Athlon, Duron, Pentium, Celeron, Itanium, Centrino, you name it.
+Even more daunting is figuring out which acronyms-and again, there are a ton-to pronounce and which ones you simply spell out.
+For example, USB and CPU aren't words (you just spell out the letters), but RAM is "ram" and SCSI is "skuzzy."
+Don't expect the slang to get better any time soon, because this business loves jargon.

 Since their introduction in the '80s, PCs have evolved nonstop.
-The most recent changes are bringing them more closely in line with consumer hardware such as video cameras, DVD players, and televisions.
+The most recent changes are bringing them more closely in line with consumer electronics such as video cameras, DVD players, mobile communications devices, and televisions.
 Standards seem less chiseled in stone and more written in shifting sand.
-Until recently, consumer electronics and PCs didn't really talk to one another.
-But technology is rapidly moving toward a wired world.
-With the advent of wireless technology, your notebook computer will automatically link up to your desktop computer, and while you're trying to figure out what's for dinner, your laptop will update the files on your desktop.
+Consumer electronics and PCs haven't really been able to talk to one another for very long.

+But technology is rapidly moving toward a digital, wired (or wireless, if you prefer) world.
+With the advent of wireless technology, your notebook computer will automatically link up to your desk-top computer, and while you're trying to figure out what's for dinner, your laptop will update the files on your desktop.
 You'll also be able to turn on the television with a single keystroke on the PC keyboard, and your PC's hard drive or recordable DVD drive will automatically record a television show while you work on a Microsoft Excel worksheet.
 Different companies are coming up with different ways to implement this type of technology, fueling a rapid-pace change in hardware and increasing the number of "standards."

-There's also a trend to put add-on hardware boards, such as video and sound cards and even modems, right on the motherboard to save a little extra money in production.
-Consolidation seems to be a major theme; some major computer manufacturers sell computers with no expansion slots.
+Another common trend in recent years has been to put add-on hardware boards, such as video and sound cards and even modems, right on the motherboard to save a little extra money in production.
+Consolidation is a major theme; some major computer manufacturers sell computers with no expansion slots.
 Their reasoning is that any add-on hardware that's required can be attached via the Universal Serial Bus (USB) port.

 If you don't know already, the motherboard is the central board in a PC to which everything else ultimately connects.
-The motherboard has a socket or slot for the Central Processing Unit (CPU), expansion slots to add other hardware boards that control features such as video and audio, ports to which devices such as your mouse connect, sockets for adding extra Random Access Memory (RAM), USB and FireWire ports for attaching a multitude of peripherals, and connectors called Integrated Drive Electronics (IDE) channels for plugging in hard drives, CD-ROM drives, and DVD drives.
+The motherboard has a socket or slot for the Central Processing Unit (CPU), expansion slots to add other hardware boards that control features such as video and audio, ports to which devices such as your mouse connect, sockets for adding extra random access memory (RAM), USB and FireWire ports for attaching a multitude of peripherals, and connectors called Integrated Drive Electronics (IDE) channels for plugging in hard drives, CD-ROM drives, and DVD drives.
 You'll learn a lot more about them in Chapter 2, "Inside the PC: Core Components."

 PC hardware can be confusing because there are so many parts to a PC-and some of these parts change pretty quickly.
-I wish I could write this book so that it completely avoids the geeky details such as, "The standard keyboard port uses I/O addresses 60 hex through 64 hex and IRQ1," but ultimately you'll have to know some of that stuff or you won't really be effective as a buyer, upgrader, or fixer.
-(A keyboard port, by the way, is the connector and circuitry in the computer that makes it possible for you to attach a keyboard to your PC.)
-And until they get those direct neural interfaces working in the next century or two, keyboards will remain kind of essential.
-(I'll explain that I/O and IRQ stuff in Chapter 5, "Installing New Circuit Boards.")
+I wish I could write this book so that it completely avoids the geeky details such as, "USB version 1.1 supported speeds of 12 Mbps, whereas USB 2.0 supports 480 Mbps per second in order to compete better with FireWire," but ultimately you'll have to know some of that stuff or you won't really be effective as a buyer, upgrader, or fixer.
 Jumping in at that level right now, however, would probably convince the average reader that quantum physics would be a simpler course of study.